 House of Representatives

-The Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA), introduced by Representatives Ryan Costello (R-PA) and Raúl Grijalva (D-NM), prohibits the use of exotic animals in traveling shows.
-H.R.
-1759 has exemptions for accredited zoos, wildlife sanctuaries, certain films and ads, and rodeos; builds upon a growing public concern for animals used for entertainment; and provides a sensible restriction on cruel shows.
+The Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA) would prohibit the use of exotic animals in traveling shows.
+This legislation has exemptions for accredited zoos, wildlife sanctuaries, certain films and ads, and rodeos; builds upon a growing public concern for animals used for entertainment; and provides a sensible restriction on cruel shows.

 Animal Welfare Implications